szgaljic/f6/content/_index.md

       items:
         - name: Volatility
           icon: bolt
-          description: Navigating the contours of change with precision and purpose.
+          description: Navigating the contours of change with curiosity and precision.
         - name: Capability
           icon: puzzle-piece
           description: Ensuring software delivers its intended purpose with excellence.